 One of Northwest Film Forum’s key artist support services is Fiscal Sponsorship.
-The Forum currently sponsors 60 film projects and organizations.
+The Forum currently sponsors over 100 film projects and organizations.

 Please note that this program does not provide direct financing or fundraising services.